 Twilio offers a solution registering your business and phone numbers to receive SHAKEN/STIR Trusted Calling status.
 This is the best long-term solution.

-To access this Twilio service your turboDial account must be operating in your primary Twilio account and not in a sub-account that you don’t have full access to.
-If you decide to pursue this process please inform turboDial support team at firstname.lastname@example.org so they can confirm your account is ready for registration.
+To access this Twilio service, your turboDial account must be operating in your primary Twilio account and not in a sub-account that you don’t have full access to.
+If you decide to pursue this process, please log in to your turboDial Management Account and head to this page.

 Testing a Number’s Status